JoshKarpel/spiel/README.md

 ## Supported Systems

-Spiel relies on underlying terminal mechanisms that are only available on POSIX systems (e.g., Linux and MacOS).
+Spiel currently relies on underlying terminal mechanisms that are only available on POSIX systems (e.g., Linux and MacOS).
 If you're on Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) to run Spiel.